thenexthub/Codira/docs/ReferenceGuides/UnderscoredAttributes.md

 simultaneously by multiple threads.

-A non-Sendable type's memory will be confined to accesses from a single thread or task; however, since most mutating operations in Swift still expect exclusivity while executing, a programmer must ensure that overlapping mutations cannot occur from aliasing, recursion, reentrancy, signal handlers, or other potential sources of overlapping access within the same thread.
+A non-Sendable type's memory will be confined to accesses from a single thread or task; however, since most mutating operations in Codira still expect exclusivity while executing, a programmer must ensure that overlapping mutations cannot occur from aliasing, recursion, reentrancy, signal handlers, or other potential sources of overlapping access within the same thread.